Mon., June 5: Complete the student life tour

 Find out more about working with your advisor

 You will be able to see your class schedule and advisor after Aug.
 1, and you will have the opportunity to change your class schedule, if necessary, during Orientation.
-Consider contacting your academic advisor before arriving to campus by email or phone.
+Consider contacting your academic advisor before arriving to campus.
+All advisors have contact information on their College web pages.

 Faculty Advisor-Student Relationship